Gassandrid/ewan.my/content/Notes/Intro to Psychology/Correlation and Data.md

 **Experimental Group:** a group or condition in which the hypothesized cause (i.e. the independent variable) is present.
 Also known as the "treatment group".

-**Control Group:** a gropu or condition in which the hypothesized cause (i.e. the independent variable) is not present
+**Control Group:** a group or condition in which the hypothesized cause (i.e. the independent variable) is not present

-- **Placebo condition:** a gropu or condition in whihc people expect to receive a treatment but are exposed to only an inver version, such as a _sugar pill_
+- **Placebo condition:** a group or condition in which people expect to receive a treatment but are exposed to only an inert version, such as a _sugar pill_

 #### Double Blind Procedures

 This is where neither the participants nor the researchers know who is in which group until after the data is collected.
 This helps to eliminate bias.

+---

+*from this point forward in the lecture, just refer to [[CH1 - Sampling and Descriptive Statistics]] basics from [[Statistics Index|Statistics for Engineering]]*